 Ingest gridded products such as ice velocity into OGGM#

-After running our OGGM experiments we often want to compare the model output to other gridded observations or maybe we want to use additional data sets that are not currently in the OGGM shop to calibrate parameters in the model (e.g. Glen A creep parameter, sliding parameter or the calving constant of proportionality).
+After running our OGGM experiments we often want to compare the model output to other gridded observations, or maybe we want to use additional data sets that are not currently in the OGGM shop to calibrate parameters in the model (e.g. Glen A creep parameter, sliding parameter or the calving constant of proportionality).
 If you are looking on ways or ideas on how to do this, you are in the right tutorial!

 In OGGM, a local map projection is defined for each glacier entity in the RGI inventory following the methods described in Maussion and others (2019).
 The model uses a Transverse Mercator projection centred on the glacier.
 A lot of data sets, especially those from Polar regions can have a different projections and if we are not careful, we would be making mistakes when we compare them with our model output or when we use such data sets to constrain our model experiments.